-Sexual harassment is a form of a sex discrimination that violates Title VII of the Civil Rights Act of 1964, and other Federal and State Laws.
+Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964, and other Federal and State Laws.
 Sexual harassment is illegal under Federal, and State Laws and is prohibited.
-Sexual harassment frequently occurs in the workplace, in schools and other forums, and the victims are very often unaware of their rights in these situations.
+Sexual harassment frequently occurs in the workplace, in schools, and other forums and the victims are very often unaware of their rights in these situations.

 Sexual harassment is humiliating, degrading, and offensive to its victim and can, and often does, cause emotional and physical harm.

 The victim of sexual harassment does not have to tolerate such conduct and has the right in certain cases to take legal action against an employer and other responsible parties, and is entitled to compensation.

 Sexual harassment is defined as unwelcome, sexual advances or sexual conduct.
 It is inappropriate sexually based behavior that makes the workplace, school, or other forum a hostile, intimidating, and very uncomfortable environment.

 Such conduct could include unwelcome requests for sexual favors, vulgar language, crude remarks, verbal abuse, or physical contact of a sexual nature.

 There are several Federal, State, and Local laws that regulate and provide guidelines for the appropriate conduct of workers and their co-employees and superiors.
 Any time these rules ar violated in the workplace, leaving unsuspecting victims unaware of their rights to fight back, The Bongiorno Law Firm stands as a staunch advocate of the rights of these victims.